Nuke.Unreal

 Using third-party C++ libraries

 Nuke.Unreal allows you to set up boilerplate for C++ libraries, or fetch them via a package manager.
-In all cases the artifacts it generates are placed in the working directory (the current location of your terminal).
-In all cases they're managed in their own preparation targets which are generated for you.
+In all cases the artifacts it generates are placed in the working directory (the current location of your terminal), and they're managed in their own preparation targets which are generated for you.

 There are three methods available: